 If you are unable to collect items from our showroom or if they are too big for your car we will do our best to deliver to you.

-We use a variety of professional couriers as well as the Royal Mail & Parcel Force.
-Normally anything we send of value will require a signature on delivery.
+To deliver your order we use professional couriers such as UPS and FedEx as well as Royal Mail & Parcelforce.
+Normally parcels will require a signature on delivery.

 In recent years couriers have become increasingly concerned by no-one being home to receive parcels.
 So some couriers now will not deliver to residential addresses and others raise surcharges if they cannot deliver in 2 attempts.
 Some couriers offer local drop off points (often local convenience store or petrol station) as an option instead of home delivery.